OpenPOTD/OpenPOTD.github.io/solutions.md

   Welcome to the OpenPOTD solutions booklet!
 Here you'll find answers & solutions to all past seasons.
 If your browser does not support the viewing of the embedded PDF, you can view it
 <a href="https://raw.githubusercontent.com/OpenPOTD/Solutions/main/Solutions.pdf">here</a>
 .
 If you'd like to contribute a solution, or fix a typo, or learn how to otherwise contribute, you can find the repository <a href="https://github.com/OpenPOTD/Solutions">here</a>.
-The <a href="https://github.com/OpenPOTD/Solutions/blob/main/README.md">README</a> contains all you need to know.
+The <a href="https://github.com/OpenPOTD/Solutions/blob/main/README.md">README</a>, or `Introduction` section of the booklet contains all you need to know.
 </p>

 <iframe